 - paper files containing personal and sensitive information are protected in accordance with Australian Government security policy

-- PSR conducts system audits and staff training to ensure adherence to our established protective and computer security practices.
+- PSR conducts system audits and staff training to ensure adherence to our established protective and IT security practices.

 PSR stores and disposes of personal information in accordance with the Archives Act 1983.

-- ensures cloud service providers offer personal information security measures that are at least equal to those used by Finance, and
+- ensures cloud service providers offer personal information security measures that are at least equal to those used by the Department of Finance; and

 - ensures contractual arrangements are in place with cloud service providers to destroy or de-identify personal information once it is no longer needed.